 "We had to find out how to support 5,000 tons of steel on soil that is mush," said Matt Rossetti, the firm's head.

 Using lighter materials atop the stadium was considered, but that proved unworkable.
 The USTA was willing to remove some seats, though not the entire upper bowl.

-Technology innovations over the years helped in making what was once impossible possible, Rossetti said — in particular, computer modeling.
-But about 80 percent of the shift simply came from the painstaking, time-consuming process of delving into different options.
+Technology innovations over the years helped in making what was once impossible possible, Rossetti said - in particular, computer modeling.
+But he estimated that 80 percent of the shift simply came from the painstaking, time-consuming process of delving into different options.

 A big breakthrough occurred just six months ago, when the firm surmised that the roof could be supported by only eight columns.
 At one point, the prediction was 32 — and there wasn't space for that at the tennis center.
 It was only two months ago that Rossetti determined the eight columns would actually work.

 Meanwhile, the rain kept falling at the Open.
 This year's men's final is slated for Monday from the start to spread out the tournament more and reduce the odds that Mother Nature wreaks havoc with the schedule.

 The streak of bad weather didn't speed up the goal of a roof, Zausner said, though it certainly reminded USTA officials why they wanted one.